Bajortski/bajortski.github.io/statuses.md

 This game is not suitable for children or those who are easily disturbed.
 Individuals suffering from anxiety or depression may not have a safe experience playing this game.
 Your horns aren't built for goring and my skull is too thick.
 Bring it on.
 Nice to meet you.
+I didn't realize how fucking awesome I am until right now.
+Follow your stupid fuckin' dreams.
+The dead deserve more dignity, not less.
+Dignity is all the dead possess.
+You’re not Nonsense at all, are you, ghostie?
+You wouldn’t want so many words if you were.
+Every day I wake up a little more linear, a little less lost, and one day I’ll be one of the women who says ‘I had the most charming dream,’ and I’ll mean it.
+You're pretty when you cry.